Tp4

 distributed among several European railway authorities as a part of war

-remained in Turkey, where they had been brought by German Army; they were
+reparations.
+Two remained in Turkey, where they had been brought by German

-engines were rebuilt and fitted with Bissel lead truck, in order to improve
+rebuilt and fitted with Bissel lead truck, in order to improve running

-running qualities and increase maximum speed, which was no longer sufficient.
+qualities and increase maximum speed, which was no longer sufficient.
+They

-to lower weight on drivers tractive effort decreased to 13 tonnes.
-Several
+lower weight on drivers tractive effort decreased to 13 tonnes.

-engines which had not been rebuilt were written off in the 1930s.
-As with
+Several engines which had not been rebuilt were written off in the 1930s.
+As

-other German locomotives, many were scattered throughout Europe.
-Apart from
+with other German locomotives, many were scattered throughout Europe.
+Apart

 Romanian state railways CFR